nandhinirajasekaran-se/nandhinirajasekaran-se/README.md

-# Hi there 👋 I'm Nandhini
+# Hi There 👋 This is Nandhini Rajasekaran

 🎓 Master's student in System Design Engineering @ University of Waterloo
 💼 Ex-JPMorgan, Ex-Bank of America | Java Full-Stack Developer